-There is no guaranteed way to identify a person who will harm children.
+There is no guaranteed way to identify a person who will harm children/young people.
 However, there are possible warning signs.
 These may include:

-- Paying an excessive amount of attention to a child or groups of children, providing presents, money or having favourites; - Seeking out vulnerable children, e.g. disabled children; - Trying to spend time alone with a particular child or group of children on a regular basis; - Making inappropriate sexual comments; - Sharing inappropriate images; - Being vague about where they have worked or when they have been employed; - Encouraging secretiveness.
+- Paying an excessive amount of attention to a child or groups of children/young people, providing presents, money or having favourites. - Seeking out vulnerable children, e.g. disabled children/young person. - Trying to spend time alone with a particular child/young person or group of children/young people on a regular basis. - Making inappropriate sexual comments. - Sharing inappropriate images. - Being vague about where they have worked or when they have been employed. - Encouraging secretiveness.

 There may be other sources of concern; this is not a conclusive list.
-If you are concerned about another staff member or volunteer's behaviour you need to pass this on to your Line Manager.
+If you are concerned about another staff member or volunteer's behaviour you need to pass this on to the DSL.

-Staff Allegation - if an allegation is Made, or you Suspect a Member of Staff or Volunteer of Abuse or Inappropriate Behaviour:
+If a Staff Allegation is Made, or you Suspect a Member of Staff or Volunteer of Abuse or Inappropriate Behaviour:

-The LADO MUST be involved and consulted on ALL staff/volunteer allegation incidents before an investigation of any type occurs.
+The LADO MUST be involved and consulted on ALL staff allegation incidents that may meet the harm threshold before an investigation of any type occurs.